wurthless-elektroniks/smc360/docs/usb.md

 - Wait for a device to be plugged in
 - While that device is plugged in, read the doorknock bit
-- If the bit is 1 on subsequent reads, then it must toggle within 50 ms or we throw this attempt out
+- The doorknock bit must be high for at least 2 ms and no more than 50 ms or we throw this attempt out

-The doorknock bit must then toggle every millisecond for the next 100 ms. If it does, then the device has requested a powerup, and the SMC obliges.
+The doorknock bit must then toggle every millisecond (or be zero, not sure which) for the next 100 ms.
+If it does, then the device has requested a powerup, and the SMC obliges.

+This is likely a variant on the standard USB wake-from-standby procedure (read the USB specs), but that has to be confirmed...

 ## Front port